skip to Main Content

 2. Fatigue and Sleep Issues

 Estrogen is intimately linked to serotonin, and serotonin makes melatonin.
-Melatonin is the primary sleep hormone.
-This means, if you’ve been sleeping less and feeling fatigued, you could have low estrogen.
+Melatonin is the primary sleep hormone, so if you’ve been sleeping less and feeling fatigued, you could have low estrogen.

 3. Irregular Menstrual Cycles